al-wen/maze_generator/README.md

   - Width and height of Maze
   - Start and end positions
   - Shortcut chance (adds extra paths)
-  - Custom room types that can be added and removed (name, color)
+  - Custom room types that can be added and removed (name, color, spawn rate)

 ## Example Outputs